ickb/proposal/README.md

 While nobody is able to work in total isolation, with the right feedback, guidance and support from Nervos Team, Community & Foundation I can transform CKB++ into a reality in a less than year.

+This protocol could also enable the future development of Hexmate using a ISPO, which I highly support and anticipate!

 ## Core Layer

 ### Core Layer is On-Chain, Trust-Less & Decentralized

-This part of the Protocol lives completely on-chain, once deployed it's independent from any entity, so it's not upgradable.
-It fixes a CKB++-equivalent size deposit, so CKB capacity for any deposit is determined in fixed CKB++-equivalent terms.
-It wraps NervosDAO transactions, transforming them appropriately into CKB++.
+This part of the protocol lives completely on-chain.
+Once deployed it is independent and not upgradable.
+It wraps NervosDAO transactions by transforming them into CKB++ and does not require a receipt.
+It tracks all deposits by a fixed amount of CKB++, so CKB capacity for any deposit is determined by the current exchange rate of CKB for CKB++.

-### CKB / CKB++ Rate
+### CKB / CKB++ Exchange Rate

-Let's assume we fix an EPOCH-0 so a block when 1 CKB = 1 CKB++, then as time passes 1 CKB < 1 CKB++ = 1 CKB staked at EPOCH-0, so we can think:
+The CKB to CKB++ exchange rate is determined by epoch.
+If we could go back in time to epoch 0, then 1 CKB would be equal to 1 CKB++.
+As time passes 1 CKB is slowly worth less than 1 CKB++ at a rate that matches the issuance from the NervosDAO.
+This is because CKB++ is gaining value.
+An easier way to understand this is to think of:

 - CKB as inflationary
-- CKB++ as non inflationary
+- CKB++ as non-inflationary

-Jordan Mack comment on this particular:
+Jordan Mack's comment on this method:
 > That's a clever approach.
 Thinking of it as CKB++ being the base and CKB being what is moving makes it much easier to understand.

-Now this inflation rate is well defined by the [NervosDAO compensation rate](https://explorer.nervos.org/charts/nominal-apc) and only depends on:
+The inflation rate of CKB is well defined by the [NervosDAO compensation rate](https://explorer.nervos.org/charts/nominal-apc) and only depends on:

 - [the block concept in L1](https://docs.nervos.org/docs/basics/glossary/#block)
 - [the epoch concept in L1](https://docs.nervos.org/docs/basics/glossary/#epoch)
 - [the formula itself](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0023-dao-deposit-withdraw/0023-dao-deposit-withdraw.md#calculation)

-So the CKB / CKB++ Rate cannot be broken except in the case of an attacker being able to compromise the CKB++ minter or the pool of CKB deposits.
-This kind of attack vectors are greatly mitigated by external audits.
+Therefore, the CKB/CKB++ exchange rate will always be precise as determined by the formula and the current epoch/block.
+The only risk to this deterministic peg would be a smart contract exploit to the deposit pool or minting contract.
+These kinds of attack vectors are greatly mitigated by external audits.

 ### Fixed CKB++-Equivalent Deposit Size